Celebrating new talent and innovation in the video games industry…with Dare to be Digital and Dare ProtoPlay

 For 2014 (for the Dare 2013 competition), the three nominees are (in no particular order) iKnow for The Unknown, Mazhlele for Project Heera and Team DOS for Size DOS Matter.
-We will need to wait until March 2014 to find out who has won.
+Team DOS was ultimately the winner.

 In 2013 (for the Dare 2012 competition), the three nominees were (in no particular order) Kind of a Big Deal for Starcrossed, Loan Wolf Games for Pixel Story and Raptor Games for Project Thanatos.
 Kind of a Big Deal were the winners.

 In 2012 (for the Dare 2011 competition), the three nominees were (in no particular order) Digital Knights for Joust, Evolved Ape for Dreamweaver and Swallowtail for Tick Tock Toys, who ultimately won.

 In 2011 (for the Dare 2010 competition), the three nominees were (in no particular order) Angry Mango for Mush, Team Tickle for Sculpty! and That Game Studio for Twang!, which were ultimately the winners.

 In 2010 (for the Dare 2009 competition), the three nominees were (in no particular order) The Butterflyers for Shrunk!, Gentlemen of Fortune for Quick As Thieves and PixelPirates for Colour Coded.
 The Butterflyers were the winners.